LastCallMedia/Crawler/docs/handlers.md

 * [CrawlerStatusReporter](../src/Handler/Reporting/CrawlerStatusReporter.php)

-The ModuleHandler also allows for additional processing to be done on subtrees of a page.
-For example, the [LinkProcessor](../src/Module/Processor/LinkProcessor.php) hooks into the ModuleHandler to parse and re-add links.
+The FragmentHandler also allows for additional processing to be done on subtrees of a page.
+For example, the [LinkProcessor](../src/Module/Processor/LinkProcessor.php) hooks into the FragmentHandler to parse and re-add links.

 Creating Handlers
 -----------------